 Employee Assistance Program Provides No-Cost Access to Qualified Counselors

 The MCIT Employee Assistance Program (EAP) is a risk management tool designed to provide employees of MCIT members and their dependents access to a qualified counselor in an office setting to assist in resolving personal issues that may affect performance at work.
 This voluntary program provides short-term, no cost counseling services for issues related to finances, work, chemical dependency, stress, relationships and other life concerns.
-MCIT contracts with Sand Creek for these services.
+MCIT contracts with Sand Creek, an AllOne Health company, for these services.

-Quick guide lists EAP services, no-cost marketing materials available through MCIT and 20 ideas for promotng the EAP to employees.
+Quick guide lists EAP services, no-cost marketing materials available through MCIT and 20 ideas for promoting the EAP to employees.